 Youth Bridge is the only Northwest Arkansas Division of Youth Services (DYS) nonprofit for court appointed community-based service and the only approved DYS residence substance abuse program in the state.
-Youth Bridge also has the only Multisystemic Family Help Therapy program in the state and is only one of three agencies in Arkansas that operate a Runaway and Homeless Youth program.
-In addition, Youth Bridge is the only Northwest Arkansas agency that provides and supports the National Safe Place Program.
+Youth Bridge is only one of three agencies in Arkansas that operate a Runaway and Homeless Youth program and is the only agency in Arkansas that provides and supports the National Safe Place Program.

 Youth Bridge is the only clinically and behaviorally focused organization in Northwest Arkansas that deals exclusively with youth and their families.
-Youth Bridge serves the working poor, offer free counseling, work with children in their home environments, offer multi-disciplinary professional teams for better results, and maintain a collaborative approach with other agencies.
+Youth Bridge serves the working poor, offers free counseling, works with children in their home environments, offers multi-disciplinary professional teams for better results, and maintain a collaborative approach with other agencies.

 Youth Bridge is accredited by the Council on Accreditation